Kylie Jenner Flaunts Famous Booty In Tiny Blue Bikini

 Thank you thank you for ALL THE LOVE on the bday collection wow ???????? my fav collection of all time available right now on KylieCosmetics.com!
 I made sure i stocked all the way up for you guys but once it’s gone it’s gone!!!!
 P.S.
 Victoria tanning with my PR box is iconic lol ????

 As is the norm with many of the star’s Instagram snaps, Kylie’s newest bikini pics racked up thousands of likes and comments within minutes.
-At the time of this writing, the eye-popping upload has been double-tapped over 1.3 million times after just 30 minutes of going live to the social media platform — and that number continues to grow by the second.
-Nearly than 6,000 notes flooded the comments section as well, many with compliments for the bombshell’s jaw-dropping display.
+The eye-popping upload was double-tapped over 1.3 million times in just 30 minutes since going live on the social media platform — and that number continues to grow by the second.
+Nearly 6,000 notes flooded the comments section as well, many with compliments for the bombshell’s jaw-dropping display.

 “You are perfect girl,” one person wrote, while another said that Kylie was “always stunning.”